Weberb6834/FinalLab/README.md

 Ansible Code:

-For the ansible section of code we had to add to add this code to the 381Bot.py file
+For the ansible section of code we had to add this code to the 381Bot.py file.

 <img src='images/Import os.PNG' width=80% />

-This adds os commands to the code which we implemented show below
+This adds os commands to the code which we implemented shown below:

 <img src='images/Full code.PNG' width=80% />

-The code is then called to using this command shown below
+The code is then called to using this command shown below:

 <img src='images/bot_add.PNG' width=80% />

-The ansible code that I used is shown below,
+The ansible code that I used is shown below, the key parts of this is the show running config section and the save which targets the backup folder.

 <img src='images/backup_router code.PNG' width=80% />